minkcv/keyframe3d/docs/README.md

 The 'Seek To Time' button sets the current time to the time entered into the 'time' field.
 Buttons for modifying or seeking to keyframes are dependent on the settings for which nodes and what data.
 Keyframes can be modified for 'All Nodes', the 'Selected' node, or the 'Selected And Child' nodes from the drop down menu.
-Keyframes can be modified for any combination of 'Position', 'Rotation', and/or 'Scaling'.
+Keyframes can be modified for any combination of 'Position', 'Rotation', 'Scaling', and/or 'Visibility'.
 A keyframe can be set at the current time using the 'Set Keyframe' button.
 The current keyframe data can be copied to a keyframe at another time using the 'Copy Keyframe' button and the 'time' field.
 The current keyframe data can be removed using the 'Remove Keyframe' button.